What is Tide business banking?

-Starling Bank doesn’t charge monthly fees to run the account or for any payments.
-Similarly to Tide you can also make deposits at the Post Office but this may end up more expensive as Starling charges £3 to deposit up to £1,000 whereas it would cost £2.50 with Tide up to £500 and 0.5% thereafter.
+Starling Bank* doesn’t charge monthly fees to run the account or for any payments.
+Similarly to Tide you can also make deposits at the Post Office.
+Starling charges 0.7% to deposit money (minimum of £3) whereas it would cost £2.50 with Tide up to £500 and 0.5% thereafter.
 Additionally, withdrawals with Starling Bank are free but Tide charges £1.
 Starling does offer access to other business tools and products through its marketplace.
-For more information on Starling's business bank account read our Starling Business bank account review
+For more information on Starling's business bank account read our Starling Business bank account review.

 Tide vs Revolut business